 If you would like to take part in our exciting range of research projects, then you can find out about upcoming studies and how to become a participant by signing up to the mailing list through JISCMail.

 The Older Adults Participant Pool in the School of Psychology is a separate list for people over 60 who are interested in hearing about and partaking in psychological studies.
 We have a large range of exciting projects taking place throughout the year and if you would like to join the participant pool or would like more information on how it works please email email@example.com with your name, age and contact details (email and/or telephone number).

-How to take part in research
+How to take part in research as a current student

 You can take part in research projects as a participant through our Participant Pool.
 This is a resource within the School of Psychology which allows Level 3, Masters and PhD students to use Level 1 and Level 2 students as anonymised participants in their research projects.

 This is a useful way for participants to learn about the way that psychological studies are conducted and are also ways to earn credit for use of the resource.
 As well as supporting research within the School of Psychology, these credits add up to allow you to use the Participant Pool yourself in your final year research.
-If you're not a student at the University you can also still get inolved in research by signing up through the mailing list below.
+If you're not a student at the University you can still get involved in research by signing up through the mailing list below.

 Accessing the Participant Pool

 The Participant Pool can be accessed via leeds.sona-systems.com.
 Alternatively, you can find it through the mobile app - simply search 'sona mobile' in the App store or Google Play Store.

 You will be asked for a URL, which is the same as the above, and will be emailed your password so that you can log in by using your University username when you sign up.

 Credits are earned through the time you spend as a participant in research.
 You need to earn these in your first and second years in order to use the credits in exchange for use of the Participant Pool as a resource in your third year.
 Participation credits are earned as below.